Mr-Markovian/Variational-DA/Readme.md

 The folder structure is a as follows:

 To experiment with new models, two things need to be worked upon-
 1. The dataset and the dataloader within it for the observations of the system.
-2. The 'your_dynamical_system.py' which needs to be implemented using pytorch nn module.
+2. Create a pytorch implementation of 'your_dynamical_system.py' using pytorch's nn module.
+3. The neural ode package which will be able to handle derivative computation via the adjoint implementation.